๐Ÿ”” Pennsylvania Eviction Notice Laws

 Verify Notice Period Has Expired

 Count the notice days carefully.
-You cannot file your eviction complaint until the notice period has fully expired.
-Filing early results in dismissal.
+Filing before the notice period expires results in dismissal.

 2